eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - A revocation list is a list of PID identifiers or attestations identifiers revoked by the PID Provider or Attestation Provider.
-To get the status of the PID or attestation it has received from the Wallet Instance, the Relying Party obtains the revocation list from the URL specified in the attestation and verifies whether the identifier included in the attestation is on the list or not.
+To get the status of the PID or attestation it has received from the Wallet Unit, the Relying Party obtains the revocation list from the URL specified in the attestation and verifies whether the identifier included in the attestation is on the list or not.